hardin47/website/Math150/Notes/06-surv.md

 & & \\
 \end{eqnarray*}

 The next example is given in your text [@KuiperSklar (chapter 9)] as part of the motivation for survival analysis.
-[I can't figure out why it insists on being numbered wrong.]

 ::: {.example}